 It sounds like dreams do come true after all.
 Making real money from playing a game is finally in.
 Whether you’re a big fan or not,play-to-earn games are a revolution in the gaming scene.
 This is only the tip of the iceberg, and gamers around the world sit on edge toward what’s yet to come.

 It’s natural to have a healthy amount of skepticism surrounding anything new.
 Especially things that look like fiction.
-However, be careful of prejudice so before you make up your mind on whether P2E games are worth your time or not, know more about it.
+However, be careful of prejudice.
+Before you make up your mind on whether P2E games are worth your time or not, know more about them.
 The hardest part is already done, all you have to do now is read on.

 What is the “Play-to-Earn” Hype All About?

 Earning money from video games is not entirely a new concept.
 Many gamers earn tons of money streaming on youtube for a fanbase.
 You may wonder what is this sudden hype on play-to-earn games all about.
 It’s not about “what” actually, it’s rather about HOW people make money from games nowadays.
 It’s an understatement to say that blockchain technology and NFTs flipped the whole gaming anatomy!

 The phrase “play to earn”, which is often abbreviated with P2E, is self-explanatory.
 Yes, you guessed it right, you just log in to a game and play it to earn real money.
 It does sound like your wildest dream finally come true.
 All your time spent completing tasks, battling and grouping with other players, gathering weapons, acquiring skins, and progressing through game levels will have a real-world reward.
 You won’t just enjoy the pleasure and entertainment of gaming, but also the hard-earned money from your efforts!